Part IV: The German air-landing plan

 Defence-sector South

-To the south the defence situation was much more disturbing.
-The South-front of Fortress Holland was occupied by forces of the reserve army only.
-These were more or less stationary forces merely comprising older reservists who had less modern weapons and less machineguns at their disposal than the Field Army divisions.
-The sector south of the Island Ysselmonde [that was the Island on which the south of Rotterdam as well as Waalhaven AFB are situated] - the genuine South-Front - contained about 8,000 men of troops, of which about 6,000 in the main branches of infantry and artillery.
-About 95% of these troops were older reservists.
-These about 8.000 men had to defend a frontline that added up to over 50 km, of which about 17,5 km was likely to be raided from a perspective of conventional warfare.
-That was the area between the village Willemstad in the southwest and the south side of the Island of Dordrecht in the southeast corner.
-Taking in account the 17,5 km width of the frontline, a mere 6.000 combattants was no more than a very modest defence potential.
+The sector south of the Island Ysselmonde [that is the Island on which the south of Rotterdam as well as Waalhaven AFB are situated] - the genuine South-Front that lay directly north of the Meuse river - contained about 8,000 men of troops, of which about 6,000 in the main branches of infantry and artillery.
+About 90% of these troops were older reservists.
+These about 8.000 men had to defend a frontline that stretched out to over 50 km of which about 17,5 km was likely to be raided from a perspective of conventional warfare.
+That was the area between the acient village Willemstad in the southwest and the south side of the Island of Dordrecht in the southeast corner.
+Taking in account the 17,5 km width of the frontline, a mere 6.000 combatants was no more than a very modest defence potential.
+They had however one significant perk: the wide Meuse river at this point, called Hollandsch Deep in this area.
+The width was over 1,000m on the narrowest point and strong currents would prevent easy crossings in any circumstances.
+Besides the Dutch did have quite a number of batteries to support the river defences, although many of these batteries were older guns.
+They were installed in fixed positions, with quite fixed fields of fire.
+Every sector of the Meuse river had at least three to four batteries capable of pounding its shores, making every crossing attempt a daring event.

 General features

-Save the aforementioned measures of precaution against airlanding operations, the Commander Fortress Holland had decided that the troops on the Southfront Fortress Holland would have their ammo safely locked away in central caches, not to be opened unless the highest of readiness was on or when war actually broke out.
+Save the aforementioned measures of precaution against airlanding operations, the Commander Fortress Holland had decided that the troops on the South-front Fortress Holland would have their ammo safely locked away in central caches, not to be opened unless the highest of readiness was on or when war had actually broken out.
 Only guard duties were done with a ration of live ammo.
 The Commander feared accidents with live ammo!
-This unexplainable measure would not really have mattered if indeed - like the Field Army and the strategic outer defences - the Fortress Holland units had been activated in the highest alert in the late evening of May 9, 1940.
+This unexplainable measure would not really have mattered if indeed - like the Field Army and the strategic outer defences - the Fortress Holland units had been elevated onto the highest alert in the late evening of May 9, 1940.
 But the Commander Fortress Holland considered that the troops could use another good night of sleep and decided that the Fortress Holland would stay in the second alert status in expectance of the things to come.
 That meant that the ammo caches remained locked ...

 Balance

-The German airlanding operation that would be unleashed in the early hours of May the 10th 1940, would be the first acquintance the world would make with large scale airlandings in both the tactical and the strategic spectrum.
+The German airlanding operation that would be unleashed in the early hours of May the 10th 1940, would be the first acquaintance the world would make with large scale airlandings in both the tactical and the strategic spectrum.
 The ambition to land about 15,000 men with their material right in the heart of the opposing defences would make quite an impression on the Allies, although the magnitude of the operation would in fact never be weighed to its actual proportions during the war.

 The Allies though just started their own little plans after Crete.
-They had been impressed by the German successes, apparently unable to rate these successes fairly and blind for the operational challenges.
+They had been impressed by the German successes, apparently unable to rate these successes fairly and blind for the operational challenges and flaws.
 They overrated the gains and underestimated the costs and risks.
 In those days the western Allies started building their own airlanding units, which would see operations in North Africa, Sicilia, Normandy, Holland and finally Germany itself.
 Apart from operation Varsity that was launched during the time the German resistance was collapsing, all these operations would turn out to be only very modest successes or total failures.
 The costs would indeed be high, very high.

 At around 0230 hrs on May 10th, 1940, the engines of about 450 Ju-52 transport planes were fired up.
 Planes were boarded and when the signal came to lift off, a giant air armada got airborne.
 The world was about to be introduced to yet another feature of warfare ...